The Best Things to Do in Antalya

 5: Enjoy the Tranquillity of Manavgat Waterfalls

-Near the coastal resort of Side, Manavgat Waterfall invites you to enjoy beautiful natural landmarks in a peaceful family friendly environment.
+Near the coastal resort of Side, Manavgat Waterfall invites you to enjoy beautiful natural landmarks in a peaceful family-friendly environment.
 Notably famous for its wide width rather than its height, the waterfall disappears during the rainy season but returns to a stable pace during summer.
-Nearby tea gardens nestled under the shade of towering trees equally, promote the tranquillity as you listen to the sound of the water gushing over the rocks.
+Nearby tea gardens nestled under the shade of towering trees equally, promote tranquillity as you listen to the sound of the water gushing over the rocks.
 Many tour agencies sell tickets, combining a trip to the waterfalls with a visit to the local market.

 6: Explore the New and Old Faces of Coastal Side